 I also have one that is heat treated and this one sounds super mellow.
 I love it!
 Can't go wrong at this price and fast shipping.

 This is my first experience with the shakuhachi but the build seems good and the timbre is very nice.
 Luke also gave me black cord per request instead of the red in the picture.
 His return policy is amazing for someone who wants to try the shakuhachi, but mine will certainly not be going back!

 This is a family/son operation.
 My son pitches in with just about everything, and is my go to guy for design ideas.

 How did this start?
 I've been making things since I was a kid.

-It's been a long road, but as I add more and more models to the World Winds line, I hope you can have at least half as much fun playing them as I have had in making them.
+I hope you can have at least half as much fun playing them as I have had in making them.